ChazenLi/Rachel/readme.md

 <img width="2260" height="2150" alt="synthesis_tree - 副本" src="https://github.com/user-attachments/assets/b03cfe51-d94e-4271-8000-ed0b1712810c" />

-We both choose to split the target molcular into three main part as using the same terminal mols, same intermediate and reaction.
-Even though the red line mol has the mistake and halucination, but the ring close/open also hard for common students to predict and run synthesis map before experiments, and the whole route and design strategy do make me excited.
-This is also truly an important reason that I begin to make it better.

 - Short 2-step route from 3 starting materials
 - Useful as a compact demonstration of interpretable planning